mnit-rtmc/iris/docs/comm_links.md

 V66E37\tSNOW PLOW[nl]AHEAD[nl]USE CAUTION\t2022-10-02 11:37:00-05:00
 ```

-`dms`: Name of the sign to deploy.
-Must be a member of a sign group referenced
+`dms`: Name of the sign to deploy, which must have the hashtag referenced
 by a [DMS action].
 Additionally, that action must be associated with the
 current phase of an active [action plan].
 The [message pattern] of the
 _DMS action_ must be a `feed` [action tag].
 For example, if the `msgfeed`